Build Manager Instructions

 include build dependencies, not just runtime ones

-Now (assuming you have suitable permissions) you can upload the buildcache files to SciSoft or spack-cache-1 and update the buildcache index.
+Now (assuming you have suitable permissions) you can upload the build cache tarballs to SciSoft or spack-cache-1 and update the build cache mirror index.

 spack env activate build_hypotcode_vx_y